Fragrance Blending & IFRA Limits

 Base Notes (20-35% of blend):

-Foundation, longest lasting (several hours), anchor lighter notes
+Foundation, longest lasting, anchor lighter notes

 - Woods: Cedarwood, Sandalwood, Patchouli